GeronimoSmeebl/Mining/README.md

 		* The user must choose a bag for their ore.
 		* This button allows the user to choose the bag in which they wish to store their ore.

-		* This button must be used every time the script is run with the exception of the BAG ALTERNATIVE described below.
+		* This button must be used every time the script is run with the exception of the Bag Alternative section below.

 	* Toggle Using Gargish Pickaxe:
 		* This allows the user to decide whether or not they want to mine with (a) gargish pickaxe(s).
 This feature is disabled by default.